d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 ## How can I see exactly what iLOrest is sending to iLO?

+### Symptom

+I am unable to see what iLOrest is sending to iLO.

+### Cause

+The debug global flag (-d, --debug) is not being used.

+### Action

-The debug global flag (-d, --debug) will provide the payloads we send and receive from iLO.
+Use the debug global flag (-d, --debug), which will provide the payloads that are sent and received from iLO.
 It is printed to console and to the iLOrest.log file.
-Debug mode will show information such as X-Auth-Token headers.
-For this reason it's highly encouraged to only use the debug flag for debugging issues and not for production scripts.
+Debug mode will show information, such as X-Auth-Token headers.
+For this reason, it's highly encouraged to use only the debug flag for debugging issues and not for production scripts.

 > You can see full payloads with debug mode.
 The response is truncated for space.